 Connect to the device's CLI, either from the console port or using SSH to the management interface.
 If you intend to change the network settings, we recommend using the console port so you do not get disconnected.

 For Firepower 1000, Firepower 2100, Secure Firewall 3100 models: The console port connects to the FXOS CLI.
 The SSH session connects directly to the threat defense CLI.

 Log in with the username admin and the password Admin123.

-(Firepower 1000/2100, Secure Firewall 3100) At the console port, you connect to the FXOS CLI.
+(Firepower and Secure Firewall hardware models) At the console port, you connect to the FXOS CLI.
 The first time you log in to FXOS, you are prompted to change the password.
 This password is also used for the threat defense login for SSH.

-(Firepower 1000/2100, Secure Firewall 3100) If you connected to FXOS on the console port, connect to the threat defense CLI.
+(Firepower and Secure Firewall hardware models) If you connected to FXOS on the console port, connect to the threat defense CLI.